mr-hespicable/sketchOS/devlog/devlog.md

 ```
 this simulates a keyboard interrupt.
 However, because the PIC is not enabled and interrupts aren't enabled, i am unsure why it is panicking.

 22:43: i am going to sleep. i go to cali tmrw, 11 hr flight should work on it then.

+ugh. no charger
+seems to be idt after all.